FAQ

 <Accordion title="What are the costs to use the escrow wallet?">

-Depositing an asset into your escrow requires funding a Solana account: **0.00203928 SOL** the first time you deposit a given asset.
-This rent is a deposit rather than a fee, but it is **not refundable for the moment**.
+Depositing an asset into your escrow requires funding a Solana account: 0.00203928 SOL the first time you deposit a given asset.
+This rent is a deposit rather than a fee: it is refunded when you withdraw the asset.

 A separate escrow account is required for each distinct asset, so borrowers typically open more of them over time than lenders, who generally only need a USDC account.